ahmousavi39/Covid-Media-Web/README.md

 2. For getting country statics from start of COVID-19 day-by-day (for historical chart): https://disease.sh/v3/covid-19/historical/{country}?lastdays=all`
 4. For getting global & today global statics from start of COVID-19: https://corona.lmao.ninja/v3/covid-19/all
 5. For getting country & today country statics from start of COVID-19: https://corona.lmao.ninja/v3/covid-19/countries/{country}
+6. For getting global & today global statics of vaccineation statics from start of vaccination day-by-day: https://disease.sh/v3/covid-19/vaccine/coverage?lastdays=all
+7. For getting country & today country statics of vaccineation statics from start of vaccination day-by-day: https://disease.sh/v3/covid-19/vaccine/coverage/countries/{country}?lastdays=all